mopper97/eidf_docker_images/README.md

-# eidf_test
+# Eidf Docker Store
-Repo for Creating a Demo Experiment For Use with the Edinburgh EIDF Cluster
+Repo to host images for use in the Edinburgh EIDF Cluster